 Cheri: I’m going to interrupt you really quickly because you said something really important: you said saying no feels really confrontational to people like you and me.

-Amy: Mm.
-No. That’s interesting because that is a people-pleasing trait isn’t it?
+Amy: That’s interesting because that is a people-pleasing trait isn’t it?

 Cheri: Oh yeah.

 Amy: That we want to say yes to everybody.